Licensing Industry in Hong Kong

 China’s burgeoning licensing market

-While the global licensing market has generally been stagnant, licensing activities are growing in Asia with the exception of Japan, particularly the China market.
-Hong Kong and China is a fast growing market for licensed goods, which has grown from US$6.1 billion in 2014 by about 25% to US$7.6 billion in 2015.
-The huge size of the economy has made Hong Kong and China the second largest licensing market in Asia Pacific, following Japan.
+While the global licensing market has generally been stagnant, licensing activities are growing in Asia, particularly the China market.
+China is a fast-growing market for licensed goods, which has grown from US$5.5 billion in 2013 by about 22% to US$6.7 billion in 2016.
+Despite a short history of development, the huge size of the economy has made China the second largest licensing market in Asia, following Japan.

 In China, e-commerce has become one of the top trends in the licensing industry.
 Many foreign brands and properties are fast gaining popularity in China through utilising some B2C online platforms, which often require more support and resources from the licensors.
 For instance, basketball sport brand NBA has established an online shop in Alibaba’s Tmall, which helped the brand strengthen its presence in the Chinese consumer market.
 Leveraging the marketing impact of social media platforms, such as Sina’s Weibo, NBA China established its online fans club with interactive campaigns to help promote licensed NBA products.